 Once my heart problems started which led to my autonomic disorder diagnosis, I had to leave my two volunteer jobs, meaning I had nothing but free time and an inability to do even the smallest amounts of exercise, resulting in me doubling down on my comfort eating, meaning I now fluctuate between starving and binge eating.
 Some days I’ll only eat once during the day, but I’ll eat enough calories for two days in that one “meal” and as a result of all this, I’ve actually put on weight for the first time since I was 16, a staggering three stones in as many years.

 On top of that, my depression means I have little to no motivation to cook properly, so it’s always quick and unhealthy food.
 I also have this weird thing where I can suddenly go off certain foods, stopping me from physically being able to swallow them.
-But that’s not the worst thing that happens, the worst thing that can happen to me at the moment is when I feel hungry all my symptoms associated with my autonomic disorder get worse (that’s normally my the cue to eat when my symptoms suddenly get worse than my body is hungry, as eating reduces the severity).
+But that’s not the worst thing that can happen, the worst thing that can happen to me at the moment is when I feel hungry all my symptoms associated with my autonomic disorder get worse (that’s normally my the cue to eat when my symptoms suddenly get worse than my body is hungry, as eating reduces the severity).

-In rare instances I’ll feel so ill I’ll feel like I’m going to pass out, I’ll start to burn up, and struggle to do anything, leaving me with an extreme need to eat something fast as these feelings kickstart an anxiety response as well.
+In rare instances I’ll feel so ill I’ll feel like I’m going to pass out, I’ll start to burn up and struggle to do anything, leaving me with an extreme need to eat something fast as these feelings kick-start an anxiety response as well.
 I normally have to get something from a nearby fast food place or shop in order to recover as quickly as possible.

 My main problem at the moment is I don’t do enough to burn the calories I consume, and I don’t know how best to overcome that when my depression demotivates me, my physical health problem makes it extremely unpleasant and difficult to do even basic exercise, I rarely like the food which would be healthy for me, I’m on benefits so money is tight, and I have a problem with comfort eating: I’m basically just a couch potato now.

-The worst part is, that whenever I brought up my eating issues with a psychiatrist or a therapist, it was brushed off.
-I’ve not had the best experience with getting help from my mental health trust, I even had to start a complaint about my trust that dragged on for three years in order to try and get the treatment I desperately needed, but I’ll save that experience for another time.
+The worst part is that whenever I brought up my eating issues with a psychiatrist or a therapist, it was brushed off.
+I’ve not had the best experience with getting help from my mental health trust, I even had to start a complaint about my trust that dragged on for three years in order to try to get the treatment I desperately needed, but I’ll save that experience for another time.

-So there it is, that’s the breakdown of my weird relationship with food, I hope it makes sense to you guys reading it because it obviously makes sense to me because it’s my situation.
+So there it is.
+That’s the breakdown of my weird relationship with food.
+I hope it makes sense to you guys reading it because it obviously makes sense to me because it’s my situation.
 If you have any questions, feel free to ask them in the comment section below and I’ll do my best to answer them.

 Although I’m still suffering from my eating problems, and probably always will, I am currently in a better patch with my eating with eating healthier and I hope it’ll last: depression allowing.
 I know it makes me a bit of a hypocrite for suggesting you seek help if you are, or believe you might be, suffering from an eating disorder, but trust me when I say this, the earlier you get the support you need for your eating disorder the better it’ll be for your health.